enjaku4/rabarber/README.md

 ```rb
 Rabarber::Role.rename(:admin, :administrator)
 ```

-The first argument is the old name, and the second argument is the new name.
-This will rename the role and return `true`.
-If the role with a new name already exists, it will return `false`.
+The old role must exist.
+If it doesn’t, an error is raised.
+If a role with the new name already exists, the method returns `false` and the rename fails.

-The method won't rename the role and will return `false` if it is assigned to any user.
-To force the rename, use the method with `force: true` argument:
+The rename also fails if the role is assigned to any user.
+To force it, use:

 ```rb
 Rabarber::Role.rename(:admin, :administrator, force: true)
 ```